 How Many Days In Tokyo Should You Spend?

-Generally speaking, 4 days is enough time to spend in Tokyo.
-This will give you enough time to explore all of the different neighborhoods in Tokyo – from the busy Shibuya to the historical Asakusa.
 You’ll also have time to experience a range of cultural activities, from watching sumo wrestling to taking a sushi-making class!

 However, we understand that every traveler has his or her own individual way of traveling.
 Some like to experience every single bit of a city, while some are content with seeing just the biggest attractions.
 That is why we have written this guide to help you determine how many days to spend in Tokyo!